 A few ways I eat ketchup that will likely offend people: on roasted broccoli, on hot dogs, on steak (if I'm too lazy to make a pan sauce), and fried clams.
 I refuse to eat a burger or most fried foods without it.

 Another corn syrup–laden condiment I love is store-bought barbecue sauce.
 I know there are a lot of homemade barbecue sauces that are amazing, but Sweet Baby Ray's is something fine.
 I'll always take a squeeze if you've got some.
 Finally, I'll give a special shout-out to sherry vinegar and Worcestershire sauce, which make just about anything taste better.

 I know you're probably still shuddering over the fact that I put ketchup on roasted broccoli.
 But I will not apologize for that one.

 Miranda Kaplan, Senior Editor

-I love making (or ordering) healthy-ish, vegetable-heavy dishes—roasted mushrooms, sweet potato batatadillas, kale soups—and then drowning out those nutrients with either dollops of sour cream or, like Vicky, showers of grated Parmesan.
+I love making (or ordering) vegetable-heavy dishes—roasted mushrooms, sweet potato batatadillas, kale soups—and then drowning them with either dollops of sour cream or, like Vicky, showers of grated Parmesan.
 I've also picked up a very uncouth habit from my husband of dipping all sorts of stuff (French fries, Tater Tots, pizza crust) in blue cheese dressing, and no, I certainly don't make my own—Brianna's is a favorite.